+We note that while the many-body master equation, Eq.~\eqref{eq:master}, is useful for understanding the physical properties of the system, its solution is inaccessible for as many as $N=1000$ coupled atoms, since the size of the density matrix $\hat \rho$ scales exponentially with $N$.
+In order to approximate the solution numerically, let us note that the dynamics of each individual atom in the ensemble is described by the quantum Langevin equation~\cite{gardiner1985input}

+where $\hat a_k(t)$ is the field operator of the waveguided field before the $k$th atom.
+Because of the cascaded interaction, the output field of this mode serves as the next atom's input, $\hat a_{k+1}(t)$, and is given by the input-output equation~\cite{gardiner1985input}

-If the input is in a coherent state $\alpha_k(t)=\braket{\hat a_k(t)}$ (such as for the first atom), the Langevin equation reduces to the optical Bloch equations.
-Generally, it is well known that the output field $\hat a_{k+1}$ is not in a coherent state anymore.
-In particular, the output power $P_{k+1} = \hbar\omega\braket{\dg{\hat a}_{k+1}\hat a_{k+1}}$ is larger than its coherent part $P^c_{k+1} = \hbar\omega|\braket{\hat a_{k+1}}|^2$, where $\hbar\omega$ is the photon energy.
-The difference $P^\text{inc}_{k+1} = P_{k+1} - P^c_{k+1}$ is commonly referred to as the ``incoherent'' or ``nonlinear'' part of the emitted light due to spontaneously emitted light.
-Since the system is driven close to inversion in our case, this incoherent part largely exceeds the coherent part $P^c_{k+1}$.
-In order to describe this incoherent driving of the next atom, we model the input field $\hat a_{k}$ as the superposition of a coherent field and a ``randomly-phased laser field''~\cite{mandelwolf1995optical} to account for the spontaneous emission.
+For our cascaded quantum system, these equations are equivalent to the master equation~\eqref{eq:master}~\cite{gardiner1993driving, carmichael1993quantum}.
+In Ref.~\cite{liedl2023collective}, we approximated the photonic state between the atoms as coherent states, i.e., we replaced $\hat a_k(t)$ by its amplitude $\alpha_k(t)=\braket{\hat a_k(t)}$.
+This reduces the Langevin equation of the $k$th atom to the (single-atom) optical Bloch equations and allows one to solve the mean-field atomic dynamics of the whole ensemble with linear computational complexity.
+However, it is well known that the output field $\hat a_{k+1}$ is in general no longer in a coherent state.
+In particular, close to full inversion there is no coherence left.
+Therefore, the total output flux, $P_{k+1} (t) = \braket{\dg{\hat a}_{k+1}\hat a_{k+1}}(t)$, is always larger than the coherent part, $P^c_{k+1} (t) = |\braket{\hat a_{k+1}}(t)|^2$.
+The difference $P^\text{inc}_{k+1} (t)= P_{k+1} (t) - P^c_{k+1}(t)$ is commonly referred to as the ``incoherent'' part of the emitted light, which is due to spontaneous emission.
+In order to describe this incoherent driving of the next atom, we model the input field $\hat a_{k}(t)$ as the superposition of a coherent field and a ``randomly-phased laser field''~\cite{mandelwolf1995optical}.
 The density operator of such a field is given by